Luke 19 – The Triumphal Entry

 “Then another came, saying, ‘Master, here is your mina, which I have kept put away in a handkerchief.
 For I feared you, because you are an austere man.
 You collect what you did not deposit, and reap what you did not sow.’
 And he said to him, ‘Out of your own mouth I will judge you, you wicked servant.
 You knew that I was an austere man, collecting what I did not deposit and reaping what I did not sow.
 Why then did you not put my money in the bank, that at my coming I might have collected it with interest?’
 And he said to those who stood by, ‘Take the mina from him, and give it to him who has ten minas.’
 (But they said to him, ‘Master, he has ten minas.’)
 For I say to you, that to everyone who has will be given; and from him who does not have, even what he has will be taken away from him.”

 a.
 Master, here is your mina, which I have kept put away in a handkerchief: The third servant did not have a good report.
 He did not obey the master’s command to do business till I come.
-Burying the master’s resources underground was not wise or good.
+He merely kept the master’s resources and did no good with them.

 i.
 The third servant excused his disobedience by claiming that his master was so powerful that he didn’t need the servant’s help (you collect what you did not deposit, and reap what you did not sow).